scipy-lectures/scientific-python-lectures/intro/language/control_flow.rst

 * `a is b`

-  Tests identity: both objects are the same
+  Tests identity: both sides are the same object

   .. sourcecode:: ipython